 A rule of thumb to differentiate the polymer modified binder from unmodified binder is to add both low and high temperature grades together, if the sum is greater than 90, it is likely to be a polymer modified binder.
 For example, a PG 76-22 is likely to be a polymer modified binder since the sum is 98, while a PG 64-10 is likely to be an unmodified since the sum is 74.
 Polymer modified binders used in Caltrans projects will be noted with Polymer Modified (PM), such as PG 64-28PM, or PG 76-22PM.

-The Caltrans climate regions used for selecting asphalt binder grade is shown in Figure 2 and listed in Table 1.
+The Caltrans climate regions used for selecting asphalt binder grade is listed in Table 1.

 - For asphalt concrete dikes use PG 70-10.
 For tack coats use either 64-10 or 64-16.